duperomar96/Akelny/README.md

 # Aklny
  ## Aim of the project

- This is a simple recipe book application to help people find different recipes and calorie intake		 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+ This is a simple recipe book application to help people find different recipes and calorie intake

 ## Development server